treehouses/treehouses.github.io/pages/download.md

 * **[![treehouses](https://avatars1.githubusercontent.com/u/33208073?size=25)Experimental Versions](http://dev.ole.org/)**

-To do a checksum of the downloaded img.gz, run `shasum "location of img.gz"` in your terminal.
+To do a checksum of the downloaded img.gz, run `shasum "/path/to/img.gz"` in your terminal.

 ---